 Financial and human resources are usually stretched in rural communities, so it is important to leverage or augment existing networks and partnerships as much as possible.
-This is not a new challenge for rural community leaders and policymakers, who have to work with continuously shrinking budgets and scarce resources on a normal basis.
-Within the field of rural community development policy, experts have identified best practices and principles that apply to any community-building initiative, and these lessons can certainly apply to violence prevention and CVE efforts.
+This is not a new challenge for rural community leaders and policymakers, who work with shrinking budgets and scarce resources on a normal basis.
+Within the field of rural community development policy, experts have identified best practices and principles that apply to any community-building initiative, and these lessons can certainly apply to violence prevention.

 Identifying stakeholders is a key first step.
-Stakeholders - generally speaking - are any individuals or organization that can potentially impact, or be affected by acts of targeted violence.
-Identifying stakeholders begins with persons who have interests in the shared problem and goal of preventing targeted violence.
+Stakeholders are any individuals or organization stakeholders begins with persons who have interests in the shared problem and goal of preventing targeted violence.
 Identifying this goal as a long-term community problem should supersede organizational or individual agendas.
 Engage stakeholders early and inclusively.